 - Look (watch me)

-Make sure you understand your dog's tendencies and limits.
-Some dogs will never be able to resist certain distractions, especially those with high prey drives.
-Dogs with the following tendencies are especially high-risk for danger when off the leash:
+Make sure you understand your dog's tendencies as well.
+Some dogs will never be able to resist certain distractions, especially dogs with high prey drives.
+There are some tendencies that put a dog at high-risk for danger when off the leash:

 Training can help minimize some tendencies, but rarely will they completely vanish.
-If you know your dog cannot resist a response to certain stimuli, then you must understand the risks when he is off leash.
-If you have doubts, it's best to just keep him on the leash.
-Consider a long lead to give him room to explore.
-Take him to fenced in areas where he can safely play off-leash.
+If you know your dog cannot resist a response to certain stimuli, then you must understand the risks when it is off leash.
+If you have any doubts, it's best to keep the leash.
+You can, however, consider a long lead to give your dog space to explore or take it to fenced-in areas where it can safely play off-leash.
 Remember, it's always best to put safety first.